kyma-project/cli/docs/contributor/ADR/003-module-user-interface.md

 ## Reasons

-The module API should be easy to manage and consistent from users perspective.
-It should allow users managing clusters in CI/CD system and on local machine.
-To do so we've collected all suggestions from previous tasks like:
+The module API should be easy to manage and consistent from the user's perspective.
+It should allow users to manage clusters in the CI/CD system and on a local machine.
+To do so, we've collected all suggestions from previous tasks, like:

 - [Issue 2734](https://github.com/kyma-project/cli/issues/2734#issuecomment-3593132479)
 - [Issue 2675](https://github.com/kyma-project/cli/issues/2675#issuecomment-3499464158)
 - [Issue 2670](https://github.com/kyma-project/cli/issues/2670#issuecomment-3487979099)

-Main goal is to allow managing community module in more generic way, and separate this flow from this about core modules at the same time.
-It should be easy to figure out which module is in local catalog (on a cluster) and which one is available on remote and should be pulled first.
-Also user should be intuitive for a user which module is community and which is core one.
+The main goal is to allow managing the community modules in a more generic way and separate this flow from the core modules' flow.
+It should be easy to figure out which module is in the local catalog (on a cluster) and which one is available on the remote and should be pulled first.
+Additionally, it should be intuitive for users to know which module is a community and which is the core one.